clojure-emacs/inf-clojure/README.md

 **Note:** `inf-clojure` requires Emacs 25 or newer.

-`inf-clojure` is available on the community-maintained `package.el` repos - [MELPA Stable][] and [MELPA][] repos.
+`inf-clojure` is available on the official [NonGNU ELPA](https://elpa.nongnu.org/nongnu/inf-clojure.html) `package.el` repo and on the community-maintained
+[MELPA Stable][] and [MELPA][] repos.

-MELPA Stable is recommended as it has the latest stable version.
+NonGNU ELPA and MELPA Stable are recommended as they have the latest stable version.
-MELPA has a development snapshot for users who don't mind breakage but don't want to run from a git checkout.
+MELPA has a development snapshot for users who don't mind breakage but don't want to run `inf-clojure` from a git checkout.

 You can install `inf-clojure` using the following command:

 <kbd>M-x package-install [RET] inf-clojure [RET]</kbd>

-or if you'd rather keep it in your dotfiles:
+or if you'd rather keep it in your Emacs config:

 ```emacs-lisp
 (unless (package-installed-p 'inf-clojure)